rommguy/react-custom-scroll/README.md

 ```

 ### Contributing
+This project is built using Vite.
+To run in dev mode - "yarn dev" or "npm run dev".
-To build the project in watch mode, run 'npm run develop' or 'yarn develop'.
+To build the project - "yarn build" or "npm run build".
-For production build - run yarn build .

 ### Tests
 ```sh